Circuit-and-System-Intelligence/iSure-2022_Smart_Communication/README.md

 # README

+## 1	Basic Information

+**Project Name:** *A Differential Privacy Encrypted Communication Method Based on Transmit Power Allocation*

+**Contributor:** *Zhiyu Shen*

+**Institution:** *University of Notre Dame*

+## 2	Guidance

+1) Folder 0 stores the code visualizing the optimization problem.
+2) Folder 1 covers the basic optimization algorithms applied in this project, including Particle Swarm Optimization and Conjugate Gradient Method.
+3) Folder 2 stores the codes computing Pearson Correlation Coefficients.
+4) Folder 3 covers some of the conventional estimation method.
+5) Folder 4 stores the codes for testing the Joint Estimator.
+6) Folder 5 stores the codes for comparison between Joint Estimator and conventional estimation methods.

+## 3	Documentation

+A documentation on this project will soon be available.

 Project: A Differential Privacy Encrypted Communication Method based on Transmit Power Allocation

 **A documentation on the project is available**: https://drive.google.com/file/d/116uQYHowBWR_4bZv-VNHEx9qDf9uJ8cH/view?usp=sharing